 Are you planning on seeing the sunrise at Haleakala and want to know whether you should drive up on your own or book a tour?
 Keep scrolling to read an honest review of the Polynesian Adventure Haleakala sunrise tour on Maui.

-This review of the Polynesian Adventure Haleakala Sunrise Tour on Maui is in partnership with Viator and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This review of the Polynesian Adventure Haleakala Sunrise Tour on Maui is in partnership with Viator and was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.